 The duo have been through a lot together.
 In 2015, complications from Amy’s diabetes led to the immediate need for a kidney transplant.
 Miraculously, Jason’s kidney was a match and he was selected as a living donor.
 The two entered the hospital for a successful surgery and they were back on the road entertaining families that summer.

-The full band version of the Jungle Gym Jam includes Jason’s friend of over 30 years – “Rockin’ Ross” Kantor on drums, versatile folk & blues singer “Cowgirl Casey” McCleary on harmonies, keyboard and guitar and and 14-year-old wiz-kid “Amazing Amelia” Chan on bass.
-Amelia had begun performing as a sub for “Charming Chip” Moore, who took on a traveling gig in the Middle East that turned into a multi-year engagement.
-She so impressed Jason and Amy with her musical talent and professionalism that you’ll see her regularly at Jungle Gym Jam shows for the foreseeable future.
+The full band version of the Jungle Gym Jam includes Jason’s friend of over 30 years – “Rockin’ Ross” Kantor on drums, versatile folk & blues singer “Cowgirl Casey” McCleary on harmonies, keyboard and guitar and and 17-year-old wiz-kid “Amazing Amelia” Chan on bass.

 Jason shows his commitment to the children’s music community by speaking at the KindieComm conference to offer his insights as to what’s working in his career in family music and where he sees the industry changing.
 He also created a “Make Kindie Happen” podcast to help guide family-friendly artists in their creative pursuits.